isaidj/Automatic-Document-Generator-from-Template-Excel-to-Docx-Pdf/readme.md

 This application is useful for creating certificates, diplomas, or any other type of document that requires a **large number of documents** with the same format but **different data**.

-Facilitates  automatic creation of Word documents (.docx) from a predefined template.
+Facilitates  automatic creation of Word documents (.docx) or PDF from a predefined template.
 The template should contain placeholder markers, such as `[name]`, `[id]`, which will be replaced with specific values.

 ## How to use